 If a member receives a retirement incentive that is not identified or paid as a salary increase, but is identified as a bonus or lump sum and is paid in one or two lump-sum payments, the lump sum reporting guidelines are applicable.
-Any lump sums paid prior to or concurrent with receipt of the member's final paycheck for regular earnings or the last day of employment are reportable as creditable earnings.
-Lump-sum payments that are not due and not issued until after the member's final regular paycheck and after the last day of employment, are not reportable as creditable earnings.
+Any lump sums becoming due and payable prior to or concurrent with receipt of the member's final paycheck for regular earnings or the last day of employment are reportable as creditable earnings.
+Lump-sum payments becoming due and payable until after the terminated/retired member's final regular paycheck and after the last day of employment, are not reportable as creditable earnings.

-For lump-sum payments made to a member in years prior to the final year, refer to the reporting guidelines on page eight and the example on page nine.
+For lump-sum payments made to a member in years prior to the final year, refer to the reporting guidelines and examples on pages eight and nine.
 If a member is required to repay lump-sum retirement incentives as a result of changes in his/her retirement plans, please refer to "Bonus payments subject to forfeiture" on page 10.

-Teacher A received a 20 percent increase in salary over the prior year's salary (\$50,000) as a retirement incentive (\$50,000 x 1.20 = \$60,000).
+Teacher A received a 20 percent increase in salary over the prior year's salary (\$50,000) as a retirement incentive ($$50,000 \times 1.20 = $60,000$).
 The total salary of \$60,000 is reportable as creditable earnings because the retirement incentive is an increase in salary.
 Even if a portion of the \$60,000 was paid after Teacher A's last day and after her final paycheck, \$60,000 is reportable because accrual reporting requires the earnings to be reported in the fiscal year the work was performed regardless of when the earnings were paid.